Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Introduction

-The prompt-based methods \cite{wang2022dualprompt,wang2022learning,smith2023coda,jung2023generating,gao2024consistent,kurniawan2024evolving}, as emerging pre-trained model based approaches, counter the forgetting problem and make reasonable use of the generalization knowledge of pre-trained models in a clever manner.
-These methods utilize a frozen backbone network, such as Vision Transformer (ViT) \cite{dosovitskiy2020image}, pre-trained on a large-scale dataset like ImageNet \cite{russakovsky2015imagenet}, and adapt the model to downstream continual learning tasks through Visual Prompt Tuning (VPT) \cite{jia2022visual}.
-A major advantage of these approaches is that task-specific knowledge can be stored in the form of prompts, and as tasks increase, the prompts are continuously expanded, thereby forming a prompt pool that encompasses all the knowledge learned by the model.
-Existing methods \cite{wang2022learning,wang2022dualprompt} employ a query-key matching mechanism for prompt selection.
-Specifically, this approach uses a pre-trained ViT without prompts as the query function and employs task-specific, learnable parameters as the key for the prompt retrieval.
-However, a key issue is that the matching mechanism is not sufficiently precise.
-A prompt trained on a inconsistent data distribution with the test samples may not be effective in assisting inference, as shown in \cref{fig:motivation1}.
-From the results, improving the matching rate can effectively boost model performance (see Section \ref{Matching rate}).
+Prompt-based methods \cite{wang2022dualprompt,wang2022learning,smith2023coda,jung2023generating,gao2024consistent,kurniawan2024evolving,yang2024generating,feng2024cp}, as emerging pre-trained model–based approaches, counter forgetting by cleverly reusing the generalization knowledge of pre-trained models.
+These methods utilize a frozen backbone network, such as Vision Transformer (ViT) \cite{dosovitskiy2020image} pre-trained on large-scale datasets like ImageNet \cite{russakovsky2015imagenet}, and adapt to continual learning tasks through Visual Prompt Tuning (VPT) \cite{jia2022visual} or Prefix Tuning \cite{li2021prefix}.
+A major advantage is that task-specific knowledge is stored in prompts, and as tasks increase, prompts are expanded to form a prompt pool covering all learned knowledge.

+Existing methods \cite{wang2022learning,wang2022dualprompt} use a query-key matching mechanism for prompt selection: a pre-trained ViT without prompts as the query function, and task-specific learnable parameters as the key.
+However, the matching is often imprecise.
+A prompt trained on a distribution inconsistent with test samples may fail to assist inference (\cref{fig:motivation1}).
+Results show that improving the matching rate effectively boosts model performance (see \cref{Matching rate}).